JSJ decompositions and polytopes for two-generator one-relator groups: Introduction

 If $G$ does not have $\mathbb{Z}^2$ abelianisation, so $R\not\in F(a, b)'$, then the Friedl--Tillmann polytope is less useful (it is \emph{always} a straight line!).
 However, we can still ask if (\ref{flexibilityHyperbolic:1}) and (\ref{flexibilityHyperbolic:2}) from Theorem \ref{thm:flexibilityHyperbolic} are equivalent.
 To prove this, we could try to apply the machinery underlying these polytopes, which is that of the universal $L^2$ torsion, but unfortunately this lies beyond our current understanding of these $L^2$ invariants.
 We can however use more classical techniques to prove this equivalence for one-relator groups with torsion.

 \p{One-relator groups with torsion} The easier case in the proof of Theorem \ref{thm:flexibilityHyperbolic} is that of one relator groups with torsion.
-Such groups are characterised by having presentations $\langle \mathbf{x}\mid S^n\rangle$ where $n>1$.
-They are always hyperbolic \cite[Theorem IV.5.5]{L-S} (Brodda has put this fact in a historical context \cite{brodda2020b}), and as such these groups are of great interest as test-cases for both hyperbolic groups and one-relator groups.
-For example, one-relator groups with torsion are residually finite \cite{wise2012riches}, while it is an open problem of Gromov whether or not all hyperbolic groups are residually finite, and one-relator groups with torsion are coherent \cite{louder2018one}, while it is an open problem of G.~Baumslag whether or not all one-relator groups are coherent.
+Such groups are characterised by having presentations $\langle \mathbf{x}\mid S^n\rangle$ where $n>1$ \cite[Proposition II.5.18]{L-S}.
+They are always hyperbolic \cite[Theorem IV.5.5]{L-S} (Nyberg-Brodda has put this fact in its historical context \cite{brodda2020b}), and as such these groups are of great interest as test-cases for both hyperbolic groups and one-relator groups.
+For example, one-relator groups with torsion are residually finite \cite{wise2012riches}, while it is an open problem of Gromov whether all hyperbolic groups are residually finite; similarly, one-relator groups with torsion were shown to be coherent in \cite{louder2020one}, while it took another five years to show that in fact all one-relator groups are coherent \cite{JaikinLinton2023}.

 Our results for one-relator groups with torsion include the case of $R\not\in F(a, b)'$.
-A \emph{primitive element} of $F(a, b)$ is an element which is part of a basis for $F(a, b)$. \begin{thmletter} [Theorem \ref{thm:flexibilityWithTorsionBODYVERSION}] Let $G$ be a group admitting a two-generator one-relator presentation $\mathcal{P}=\langle a, b\mid R\rangle$ where $R= S^n$ in $F(a, b)$ with $n>1$ maximal and $S\in F(a, b)$ is non-empty and non-primitive.
-The following are equivalent. \begin{enumerate} \item $G$ has non-trivial \Z{}-JSJ decomposition. \item There exists a word $T$ of shortest length in the $\aut(F(a, b))$-orbit of $S$ such that $T\in\langle a, b^{-1}ab\rangle$ but $T$ is not conjugate to $[a, b]^{\pm 1}$. \end{enumerate} \end{thmletter}
+A \emph{primitive element} of $F(a, b)$ is an element which is part of a basis for $F(a, b)$. \begin{thmletter} [Theorem \ref{thm:flexibilityWithTorsionBODYVERSION}] Let $G$ be a group admitting a two-generator one-relator presentation $\mathcal{P}=\langle a, b\mid R\rangle$ where $R= S^n$ in $F(a, b)$ with $n>1$ maximal and $S\in F(a, b)$ is non-trivial and non-primitive.
+The following are equivalent. \begin{enumerate} \item $G$ has non-trivial \ZC{}-JSJ decomposition. \item There exists a word $T$ of shortest length in the $\aut(F(a, b))$-orbit of $S$ such that $T\in\langle a, b^{-1}ab\rangle$ but $T$ is not conjugate to $[a, b]^{\pm 1}$. \end{enumerate} \end{thmletter}

-The conditions on $S$ are because \Z{}-JSJ decompositions are only meaningful for one-ended groups, and if $S$ is primitive or empty then the group defined by $\langle a, b\mid S^n\rangle$ is not one-ended (it is a free product of cyclic groups, $\mathbb{Z}\ast C_n$ or $\mathbb{Z\ast Z}$).
+The conditions on $S$ are because \ZC{}-JSJ decompositions are only meaningful for one-ended groups, and if $S$ is primitive or trivial then the group defined by $\langle a, b\mid S^n\rangle$ is not one-ended (it is a free product of cyclic groups, $\mathbb{Z}\ast C_n$ or $\mathbb{Z\ast Z}$).
 In contrast, all the groups in Theorem \ref{thm:flexibilityHyperbolic} are one-ended.